bernardfernando/reading-notes-102d5/201/class_9.md

 ### How would you describe events to a non-technical friend?
 means by which a process communicates.  eg mouse click, keypress, changed text, button click, mouse movement or any other system generated notification.

 ## When using the addEventListener() method, what 2 arguments will you need to provide?
-### 1. Event (eg click),  or mouse down or any other HTML DOM event0
-### 2. function  that we want to call when the event occurs.
+### 1.
+### an event (eg click or button press) and a function.

-## Describe the event object.
+Describe the event object.
 Why is the target within the event object useful?
-### Event object represents and event within the browser. it provides information and methods related to the event, allowing interaction with and manupulates the event as required.
-When an event is triggered (eg click ) an Event Object is created and passed to event handlers or listeners.

-It allows identification of the special elements on which the event occurs:
-1. Event delegation
-2. dynamic element interaction

 What is the difference between event bubbling and event capturing?
 Bookmark and Review